harshil-codes/hybrid-ai-model-orchestrator/Project-Overview.md

 **Large Language Model**

-OpenShift Cluster has one GPU node running 2xA100 from Google Cloud Llama 3.1-8B-Instruct model is running on Red Hat AI Inference Server and leveraging vllm
+OpenShift Cluster has one GPU node running 1 NVIDIA A100 from Google Cloud Llama 3.1-8B-Instruct model is running on Red Hat AI Inference Server and leveraging vllm

 ### Data & Flow